ericeilertson/safe_documentation/framework.md

         * Review scope
         * Effort (person-days)
         * Test methodology (e.g., source code access, onsite vs. remote testing)
-        * Limitations (e.g., blockers, areas of incomplete test coverage, etc)
+        * Limitations (e.g., blockers, areas of incomplete test coverage, etc.)
         * Strategic recommendations
     * Detailed descriptions of vulnerabilities or findings, if any.
 For each finding, the following information should be included: